Is CompTIA A+ Worth It in 2024? A Honest Review!

 CompTIA A+ Salaries: What to Expect?

-CompTIA A+ Average Salary in USA
+CompTIA A+ Salary in USA in November,2024

-As of June 22, 2024, salary information collected from ZipRecruiter shows that, on average, an A+ certified professional in the United States earns around $43,800 per year.
+As of November 07, 2024, salary information collected from ZipRecruiter shows that, on average, an A+ certified professional in the United States earns around $43,800 per year.
 That translates to about $21 per hour, $842 per week, or $3,650 per month.
 The salary range for A+ holders varies considerably, from $29,000 on the lower end to $64,000 on the higher end.
 It means there’s plenty of room for growth as you gain experience and expertise.

 Remember, these are just averages, and your salary will ultimately depend on several factors, including your experience, skills, and the specific company you work for.
 Location also plays a significant role, with some areas offering higher salaries than others.
 But with an A+ certification in your toolkit, you’ll be well-positioned to negotiate a competitive salary and enjoy a promising future in the IT industry.